njosieb/100-days-of-code/log.md

 **Thoughts**: Day #39 of #100DaysOfCode was all about adding an error notification when user enters an incorrect password.
 Moral of today's coding sesh: Coding is not for the faint of heart & this particular task almost proved to be too much for this oft-faint-of-heart coder. #justkeepcoding

+### Day 40: May 11, 2019 Saturday

+**Today's Progress**: Made the arrow underneathe the header a nuxt-link to the Schedule section.

+**Thoughts**: Day #40 of #100DaysOfCode I added a nuxt-link to an arrow icon under the main header which takes the user to the first section.
+I also made sure that where the link landed looked good so that it made a good transition and definitive move.

 <!-- **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)
 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence) -->